BC Vision zero

 • Local governments,

-• Indigenous governments, and
+• Indigenous governments,

 What Projects Are Eligible For Funding?

-In addition, these projects must:
+In addition, these projects must meet the following criteria:

 • Take place in British Columbia;